 Mount Stromlo High School believes all young people should learn a language other than their own mother tongue, as doing so enables new and different ways of seeing the world.
-In years 7 and 8 students learn French or Japanese or will do do the multi-lit program.
-Students are strongly encouraged to continue with the language they began learning in Primary School in order to build on their existing understandings.
+In years 7 and 8 students learn Japanese or will do the multi-lit program.

 Students studying Japanese learn the Hiragana and Katakana scripts and begin to learn Kanji characters.
 Students learn the geography, history and culture of Japan, and are given many opportunities to experience Japanese culture, including Japanese art and cuisine, in classes, on-line and out on excursions.
 A student trip to Japan is generally offered every second year.